What symptoms can non-small cell lung cancer cause?

 Symptoms of lung cancer can be different for different people.
 Most lung cancers do not cause any symptoms until they have spread.

-The most common symptoms of lung cancer are:
+Some common symptoms of lung cancer are:

 - A cough that does not go away or gets worse